Complete your ultrasound curriculum with SonoSim! Create scanning scenarios with real pathology applied to live volunteers or existing manikins.

 As the standardized patient enacts the case history, the student starts to scan the patient by placing the probe on the abdomen of the volunteer pre-applied SonoSim® Tags in discrete scanning locations.
 In this way, the student scans the volunteer’s right upper quadrant, mid-abdomen, and other indicated ultrasound imaging windows.

 So how does SonoSim LiveScan bring simulation to life?
-In less than one hour, the learner encounters a series of pathologic conditions that often require months-to-years of ultrasound scanning in a hospital before they are even encountered.
-Importantly, learners are prompted to apply ultrasound findings towards a variety of patient care scenarios.
+In less than one hour, the learner encounters a series of pathologic conditions that often require months to years of ultrasound scanning in a hospital before they are even encountered.
+Importantly, learners are prompted to apply ultrasound findings to a variety of patient care scenarios.